Lisbon Recognition Convention

-The Lisbon Recognition Convention, officially the Convention on the Recognition of Qualifications concerning Higher Education in the European Region, is an international convention of the Council of Europe elaborated together with the UNESCO.
+The Lisbon Recognition Convention, officially the Convention on the Recognition of Qualifications concerning Higher Education in the European Region, is an international convention jointly developed by the Council of Europe and UNESCO.
 This is the main legal agreement on credential evaluation in Europe.

-As of 2024, the convention has been ratified by all 47 member states of the Council of Europe in Strasbourg.
+As of 2025, the convention has been ratified by 57 States, of which all member states the Council of Europe in Strasbourg, while 56 are members of UNESCO.
 It has also been ratified by the Council of Europe non-member states Australia, Belarus, Canada, the Holy See, Israel, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and New Zealand.
 The United States has signed but not ratified the convention.
+The Lisbon Recognition Convention is the only international legal treaty of the European Higher Education Area, and all EHEA member States have now ratified the Convention.

+The Convention and subsidiary documents are milestones in the enhancement of fair recognition of educational achievements across borders.
+Noteworthy subsidiary documents are: